YunYouJun/air-conditioner/README.en.md

 ### Docker

-You can use the following environment variables to customize configuration.
+You can use the following environment variables to customize the configuration.

 - `AC_NGINX_DOMAIN` Set domain name
 - `AC_NGINX_PORT` Set listening port